 Harness’ Cloud Cost Management (CCM) is equipped with a lot of capabilities that can make your cloud adoption journey a success story:

 If you want to understand more about Harness Cloud Cost Management and its offerings, check out the CCM Documentation.
-If you’re not at that stage yet but would still like to learn more about cost savings in the cloud, feel free to download our Cost Management Strategies for Kubernetes eBook.
+If you’re not at that stage yet but would still like to learn more about cloud cost savings, feel free to download our Cost Management Strategies for Kubernetes eBook.
 It’s free and doesn’t require an email address!

 Thank you for taking the time to understand how you can benefit from implementing CCoE in your organization.